What Is a Demotion Letter?

 1. Use a Formal Tone

-A demotion letter should state facts using a professional and direct tone.
-There should be no sarcasm, humor, or other attempts to lighten the situation.
+A demotion letter should state facts in a direct but polite tone.
+It should not use sarcasm, humor, or other attempts to lighten the situation.

 2. Make It Clear and Concise